AAI-team1/CDC_Diabetes_Health_Indicators/README.md

 To better understand the relationship between  lifestyle and diabetes in the US

-# Diabetes Health Indicators Dataset Overview and details
+# Diabetes Health Indicators Dataset Overview and Details

 ### Dataset overview
 The **Diabetes Health Indicators Dataset** contains healthcare, demographic, and lifestyle survey data collected from U.S. adults, along with their diabetes diagnosis.